-Holger Petersen holds the title for longest-running current host at CKUA.
-In 2019 he celebrates his 50th anniversary with his show, Natch’l Blues.
+Holger Petersen holds the title for the longest-running current host at CKUA.
+In 2019, he celebrated his 50th anniversary with his show, Natch’l Blues.

 Broadcaster, writer, manager, producer, record label owner, folk fest founder … there are few facets of music Holger hasn’t explored.